Right Arrow

 Trauma, time lost, morale issues

-Detect aggressive behavior, rapid alerts, support investigations
+Detect crowding and running, rapid alerts, support investigations

 Struck-by object